eminmtas/aligned_layer_tendermint/README.md

 curl -s localhost:26657/status |  jq '.result.sync_info.catching_up'
 ```

 It should return `false`.
-If not, try again after a few minutes later.
+If not, try again some minutes later.
 </details>

 ## Creating an Account <a name="account"></a>